 I LOVE these scary vampire bite cupcakes.
 Aren’t they so cute?
 I baked them as a surprise for MEM when they coming knocking on our door tomorrow night.
 I found some adorable boxes that look like coffins and will tuck these cupcakes into them to make the surprise even more fun.
 A better idea than a handful of candy, don’t you think?

 I wish I came up with this idea myself but I was inspired by an article in a magazine I read recently.
 Their recipe was a bit different as they used a chocolate cupcake filled with marshmallow.
-Sounds good but I went a bit traditional as one of the Ms in MEM is a bit picky.
+I love everything about those flavors.
+I knew I had to go a bit more traditional with my vampire bite cupcakes as one of the Ms of MEM can be a little picky.

-This recipe is basically a vanilla cupcake and I used a recipe from Magnolia Bakery in New York, this happens to be in my opinion the best cupcake out there.
-I filled the middle of the cupcake with raspberry jam and then frosted with a cream cheese frosting.
-The blood is Wilton decorating frosting in a tube.
+My recipe is basically a vanilla cupcake.
+I used a recipe from Magnolia Bakery in New York, this happens to be, in my opinion the best cupcake out there.
+I filled the middle of the cupcake with raspberry jam.
+The topping is a vanilla creamy cheese frosting.
+I used Wilton decorating icing that comes in a handy dandy tube which makes it easy to decorate the vampire bite cupcakes.

 I want to suck your blood!!